Your U of T Resource Finder

 Established in 2017, The SGS Parental Grant program, aims to provide financial support to doctoral students within the funded cohort by helping to offset the loss of their program’s base funding as a result of taking an approved parental leave of absence at the time of birth or adoption in order to provide full-time care during the child’s first year or the first year the child comes into care (see SGS Leave of Absence Policy).

 The value of the grant will serve to cover the portion of their program’s base funding paused while the student is on an approved parental leave of absence.
 Parental Grants will be provided to eligible student parents of up to two sessions (8 months).
-Birth-mothers may be eligible for a third instalment to support parental leaves 12 months or more in duration.
+Birth-parents may be eligible for a third instalment to support parental leaves 12 months or more in duration.
 The value of the Parental Grant will be calculated based on the graduate unit’s base funding level at the time of the leave.

 SGS Research Travel Grant

-The SGS Research Travel Grant provides financial support to eligible students who are registered in the Humanities or Social Sciences, in order to pursue research travel that is necessary for the final stages of their PhD or SJD program.
+The SGS Research Travel Grant provides financial support to eligible students registered in the Humanities or Social Sciences who are pursuing research travel necessary for their PhD or SJD program.
+Travel for conference, exchange programs, courses, or seminars are not funded through this application process.

 Funding for this competition is supported by the School of Graduate Studies, the Faculty of Arts and Science, the Ontario Institute for Studies in Education (OISE), The Associates of the University of Toronto Travel Award, and The Edward W. Nuffield Graduate Travel Fellowship.